softeng-feup/open-cx-mib-refugees/docs/Development-Report.md

 ### Physical Architecture

-Our project was fully developed using Flutter - an emerging framework for mobile development that supports both iOS and Android combined with open-cx backend.
+Our project was fully developed using Flutter - an emerging framework for mobile development that supports both iOS and Android - combined with the open-cx backend.

 #### Component Diagram
 ![component_diagram](images/Component.vpd.png)